rnhurt/google_anymote/README.md

 This gem includes several command line utilities to get you up and running.

-* <del>discover - searches your network for compatible Google TVs</del> - coming soon
+* discover - searches your network for compatible Google TVs
 * pair - helps you pair your computer to a particular Google TV

 ### As a gem